ml4astro/icml2025/index.md

 <br>

-# Volunteering to serve as a Reviewer
+# Volunteering as a Reviewer

 Our goal is to ensure that all extended abstracts will receive at least two independent reviews, in a double-blind process.
 As we aim for high quality and constructive reviews, we do not want to ask volunteers to review many papers, which translates into needing a large pool of volunteers.